cloudoi-kuku/sturgis/docs/guides/QUICKSTART.md

 ## Summary

-You now have a fully functional MS Project configuration tool running locally!
+You now have a fully functional Project Configuration Tool running locally!

 **What you can do:**
 - ✅ Upload MS Project XML files